Keaft/the-pathfinders-lethal-company-modpack/README.md

 #### Mod(s) Added:
 - **IntroTweaks** skips the intro and various menu tweaks.
 Time is money!
 Get in there!
 - **AdvancedCompany** gives greater control over lobby as well as replacing several other mods!
+- **EmoteWhileInMotion** in replacement of AllwaysCanDance to mitigate the inability to crouch while emoting.

 #### Mod(s) Removed:
 - **HotbarPlus** now covered by AdvancedCompany.
 - **LateCompany** now covered by AdvancedCompany.
 - **MoreItems** now covered by AdvancedCompany.
 - **SuitSaver** now covered by AdvancedCompany.
+- **AllwaysCanDance** now covered by EmoteWhileInMotion.

 #### Configurations:
 - Remove HotbarPlus configs.